Kim Seon-ho: 2023–2024: Film debut, theater work, and return to television

-In 2023, Kim filmed two projects.
-On January 2, Acemaker Movieworks announced the start of principal photography for the neo-noir action film The Tyrant, marking Kim's second collaboration with director Park Hoon-jung and Kim Kang-woo, and his first with Cha Seung-won.
-By June, Kim completed the script reading and began filming the streaming series rr (lit.
-In the Net), co-directed by Kim Jee-woon and Park Bo-ram.
-Co-produced by Yong Film, Anthology Studio, and SK Global Entertainment, the series is an adaptation of Chan Ho-kei's crime novel Second Sister.

-Kim made his feature film debut in the noir film The Childe, portraying rr (lit. nobleman), an eccentric killer-for-hire.
-As requested by director Park Hoon-jung, Kim based his character's motif on Stanley Kubrick's A Clockwork Orange.
-His preparation included two months of English practice and extensive action training, including firearms handling.
-He performed most of his own stunts, including a jump from an overpass, despite his acrophobia.
-The film was released in theaters in South Korea, Taiwan, and Indonesia on June 21, 2023, followed by a worldwide release.
-The performance garnered positive reviews, with critic Peter Marsh writing that it exhibited "self-effacing irreverence".
-He won the New Actor Awards at both the Buil Film Awards and the 59th Grand Bell Awards.
-At the 44th Blue Dragon Film Awards in December 2023, he was nominated in the New Actor Award category and also received the Chung Chung Won Popular Star Award.
-The following year, he was nominated for Most Popular Actor and Best New Actor at the 60th Baeksang Arts Awards.
+2023 saw him work on two primary projects, beginning with Park Hoon-jung's The Tyrant, which filmed from January 2 through April.
+From June to November, Kim filmed the streaming series Unfriend.
+During this period, Kim also promoted his feature film debut, The Childe, which opened in South Korea, Taiwan, and Indonesia on June 21, 2023, before its subsequent worldwide release.
+Kim portrayed rr, an eccentric killer-for-hire.
+As requested by director Park Hoon-jung, Kim modeled his character after Stanley Kubrick's A Clockwork Orange.
+His preparation involved two months of English practice and intensive action training including firearms handling.
+Despite his acrophobia, Kim performed most of his own stunts, including a jump from an overpass.
+Critic James Marsh of South China Morning Post noted that the nobleman exhibited "self-effacing irreverence".
+For his performance, Kim won the Best New Actor award at both the Buil Film Awards and the 59th Grand Bell Awards.
+At the 44th Blue Dragon Film Awards in December 2023, he was nominated in the Best New Actor and also received the Chung Chung Won Popular Star Award.
+The following year, he earned nominations for Most Popular Actor and Best New Actor at the 60th Baeksang Arts Awards.

-Kim (further right) portrays Kim Woo-jin in the play Realise Happiness (2023), alongside his fellow cast members Choi Jeong-heon, Lee Ji-hae, and Kim Seul-gi (left to right).